brazilian-utils/brutils-python/README_EN.md

 Returns:

-- str: The formatted license plate string or
-         'None' if the input is invalid.
+- str: The formatted license plate string or raises ValueError if the input is invalid.

 Example: